sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 It was Hinton's life-long master piece, which was the product of his life-long patience even under people's mockings that neural network does NOT work!
+-->

+Around 2010, terms like "big data" and "ML" began emerging in technical discussions.
+I distinctly remember Prof. Boyd advising me to explore the potential of machine learning – advice that initially puzzled me but now seems prescient.
+While most of us were still focused on traditional optimization problems, he had already recognized that ML would transform the technology landscape.
+The transformation accelerated in 2012 with the rise of deep learning, marked by AlexNet's revolutionary performance at the ImageNet Large-Scale Visual Recognition Challenges (ILSVRC).
+AlexNet demonstrated that deep neural networks could finally outperform human-engineered features in computer vision, opening the floodgates for applications in image generation, recognition, classification, and recommendation systems.
+It was Hinton's life-long masterpiece, which was the product of his life-long patience even under people's mockings that neural networks do NOT work!

 # The Acceleration &ndash; From Transformers to AI Agents